 Alexander, as writers do, jotted the line: ‘‘I love to have a beer with Duncan ’cause Duncan’s me mate’’, and eventually the music and lyrics to the whole song followed.
 He recorded ‘Duncan’ and sent it off to Slim Dusty –and the rest, as they say is history.

-In 1981 ‘Duncan’ became Slim Dusty’s biggest hit after ‘Pub With No Beer’, and in turn immortalised the Town and Country Hotel.
+Ironically, a century on from when the pub was established, ‘Duncan’ in 1981 became Slim Dusty’s biggest hit after ‘Pub With No Beer’, and in turn immortalised the Town and Country Hotel.

 Duncan Urquhart died of a heart attack shortly after the song became a hit, without ever buying insurance from Alexander.